 Fixing advanced cross-comb

 In extreme cases, you may find yourself with several frames or even an entire box of comb built perpendicular to the frames.
 Once again, your first step is to remove any empty of straight combs to give yourself room to work.
 If this cannot be done, you will need to break comb to pull out the first frame.
 Select one of the outer frames and smoke the area heavily to drive the bees out of harm’s way.
 Then pull the frame up the best you can.
 I am afraid there is no way to avoid destruction.
 You may want a container with a lid to place leaky, damaged combs.
 You will likely not be able to save them and are better off harvesting or discarding them.
 Now, you perform a bit of surgery.
 Try to make the least number of cuts to extract whatever straight pieces of comb that you can.
 Separate them entirely from the frames and then use rubber bands to secure them within the frames again, this time, going the proper direction.
 Once again, you may want to rearrange your frames to prevent further incidents of crossing.
 The trick is not to place two frames with gaps in the same place next to each other.

-Hilary Kearney is a full-time beekeeper in her hometown of San Diego, California.
-Her business Girl Next Door Honey educates hundreds of new beekeepers each year.
-She is the author of the Beekeeping Like A Girl blog and maintains popular Instagram, Facebook and Twitter accounts.
-When she’s not rescuing bees, teaching about bees, photographing bees or managing one of her 60 colonies, she’s sleeping and dreaming of bees.
+Hilary Kearney is a full-time beekeeper in her home town of San Diego, California.
+Her business Girl Next Door Honey provides educational opportunities for hundreds of new beekeepers each year.
+Her beekeeping exploits and unique business model have inspired people all around the world.
+She is the author of the beekeeping blog Beekeeping Like A Girl and maintains a popular Instagram account.
+When she’s not rescuing bees, teaching about bees, photographing bees or managing one of her sixty colonies, she’s sleeping and dreaming of bees.